paulsutherland/Polyonic/README.md

 [How to publish a progressive web app](https://ionicframework.com/docs/publishing/progressive-web-app)

-## Using with Ionic App Flow
+## Ionic App Flow

-To prevent issues when developing your apps using Ionic App Flow for live deploy, the Polyonic app uses a script to disable deploy in development mode, and then uses a precommit hook to enable it when checking into git.
+When using [Ionic App Flow](https://ionicframework.com/docs/appflow/quickstart/installation) and the ```cordova-plugin-ionic``` plugin, you may experience the app hanging on start-up whilst developing your apps in live-reload.
+To prevent this, the app uses a script to disable deploy in the ```config.xml``` file in development mode.
+It then then uses a pre-commit hook to enable it when checking into git.

+Using the above npm commands will make sure you don't run into issues with Ioinc App Flow.

 ## Credits